ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Calibration.md

   Click "WRITE" to save settings to OSD

 **Use flight controller method - Current sensor connected directly to flight controller**
   1. Select `Use Flight Controller Amperage`
-1. Set `Amps Adjust` to `1`
-1. Set `Amps Zero Adjust` to `0`
   1. Save settings - Click "WRITE" to save settings to OSD
   1. Calibrate current sensor according to flight controller firmware documentation. (ie. [Cleanflight / Betaflight](https://github.com/cleanflight/cleanflight/blob/master/docs/Battery.md))

 NOTE: If using a hardware sensor connected to the Flight Controller, then ALL adjustments beyond the defaults shown above are made on the FC.